Kate Bush: Musical style and voice

 Bush's musical aesthetic is eclectic, and is known to employ varied influences and meld disparate styles, often within a single song or over the course of an album.
-Her music has primarily been described as art pop, art rock, progressive pop, pop rock, avant-pop and experimental pop.
+Simon Reynolds of The Guardian called Bush "the queen of art-pop", and she has also been described as art rock, baroque pop, avant-pop, progressive pop, and post-progressive.
+Ben Myers of Prog called Bush "prog's first pop star and pop's first prog star" whose "career history and collaborations are inextricably tied in with prog and her ever-evolving output has much more in common with the genre than the pop world in which she first found herself operating."
+She has been grouped with other "'arty' 1970s and '80s British pop rock artists" such as Roxy Music and Peter Gabriel.
 Even in her earliest works, with piano the primary instrument, she wove together diverse influences, drawing on classical music, glam rock, and a wide range of ethnic and folk sources.
 This has continued throughout her career.
 By the time of Never for Ever, Bush had begun to make prominent use of the Fairlight CMI synthesiser, which allowed her to sample and manipulate sounds, expanding her sonic palette.
-She has been compared with other "'arty' 1970s and '80s British pop rock artists" such as Roxy Music and Peter Gabriel.
-Critic Simon Reynolds of The Guardian called Bush "the queen of art-pop".

-Bush has a dramatic soprano vocal range.
+Bush has a soprano vocal range.
 Her vocals contain elements of British, Anglo-Irish and most prominently (southern) English accents and, in its use of musical instruments from various periods and cultures, her music has differed from American pop norms.
 Reviewers have used the term "surreal" to describe her music.
 Her songs explore melodramatic emotional and musical surrealism that defies easy categorisation.
 It has been observed that even her more joyous pieces are often tinged with traces of melancholy and vice versa.